 Engineering students learn how to apply their skills and knowledge from science, mathematics and technology to design and build solutions to real-world problems.

 Learning experiences: you could be designing an electrical system, a biomedical device, or a pipeline to deliver water where it is needed most.

 Mathematics provides students with essential mathematical knowledge, skills, procedures and processes in number, algebra, measurement, space, statistics and probability.
 Mathematics is integral to quantifying, thinking critically and making sense of the world.
 It is central to building students’ pattern recognition, visualisation, spatial reasoning and logical thinking.

-Learning experiences: you could be calculating the orbit times for optimal resupply of the ISS, or designing space-saving packaging for a client, or analysing big data to predict weather patterns.
+Learning experiences: you could be calculating the orbit times for optimal resupply of the International Space Station (ISS), designing space-saving packaging for a client, or analysing big data to predict weather patterns.